Save TONS of money on drapery with these DIY no-sew drop cloth curtains. Make easy and inexpensive curtains and a DIY curtain rod on a tiny budget.

 I know the hole saw looks intimidating, but it’s really easy to use.
 First I stained the wood brackets and dowel with a mix of Golden Oak and Early American.
 Then I distressed with chalk paint and more Early American stain.

-Part 2: Dye and Hang Drop Cloth Curtains
+Part 2: How to Make Blue Drop Cloth Curtains

 I really liked using this kind of fabric dye to get the just right shade of blue on my curtains.